 The ABS is independent of government, with the Australian Bureau of Statistics Act 1975 giving the Statistician the power to control the operations of the ABS.
 For further information on the institutional environment of the Australian Bureau of Statistics (ABS), including the legislative obligations of the ABS, financing and governance arrangements, and mechanisms for scrutiny of ABS operations, please see ABS Institutional Environment.

-The HPI is released each quarter, for the three months ending March, June, September and December.
-The data are usually released on the fifth Monday following the end of the reference quarter, although this may be delayed slightly due to public holidays.
+The Residential Property Price Indexes: Eight Capital Cities (cat. no. 6416.0) is released each quarter, (three months ending March, June, September and December).
+The data are typically released on the sixth Tuesday after the end of the reference quarter, although this may be adjusted due to public holidays.
 Price observations are collected throughout the quarter and are classified into the relevant quarter depending on the date of exchange of contracts.

-The House Price Index publication (cat. no. 6416.0) contains Explanatory Notes which provide an overview of the scope, coverage, and methodology of the published series.
+The Residential Property Price Indexes: Eight Capital Cities publication (cat. no. 6416.0) contains Explanatory Notes which provide an overview of the scope, coverage, data sources and methodology of the published series.
 Appendices are included when appropriate (for example, to explain the outcome of a methodological review).

-All available house price index data is released in the HPI publication each quarter and can be accessed via the ABS website:http://www.abs.gov.au/ausstats/abs@.nsf/mf/6416.0.
+All available data is released in the RPPI publication and associated time series spreadsheets on the ABS website each quarter and can be accessed via the ABS website:http://www.abs.gov.au/ausstats/abs@.nsf/mf/6416.0.